for Herpes Zoster and Herpes Labialis

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, if you think you or anyone else may have taken too much Vaclovir, even if there are no signs of discomfort or poisoning.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much VACLOVIR.
+Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Things you must do